John-Brandon/Beach_Poo_Bot/README.md

 If a new sample has been posted, the bot tweets updated data for Ocean Beach at Lincoln Way (i.e. *E. coli* counts per 100ml).
 A second tweet is also sent with the "Open" or "Posted" status for sampling locations along Ocean Beach and into the mouth of SF Bay.
 The bot does not tweet if no new samples have been posted.

 The main code for the bot is written in `R`.
-See the code files `./R/ScrapePoo.R` (data processing) and `./R/TweetShit.R` (to interface with Twitter's API).
+See the code files for additional details in the comments: `./R/ScrapePoo.R` (data processing); `./R/GetBeachStatus.R` (web-scraping)  and `./R/TweetShit.R` (to interface with Twitter's API).

-The program can be scripted in Bash by executing `./R/rShellScript.sh` (to replicate this, you would need to edit the `*.sh` file to include your `Rscript` path, etc.).
+The program can be scripted in Bash by executing `./R/rShellScript.sh` To replicate this, you would need to edit the `*.sh` file to include your paths.

 Currently, the bot is automated using a `*.plist` file running on JB's laptop (Mac OS 10.11.6).
 The `*.plist` file is written in `XML`.
 It is stored under the global Launch Agent directory, i.e. `/Library/LaunchAgents/com.rTask.plist`.
 The `XML` for that file is shown below: